postmanlabs/labs-docs/src/pages/docs/administration/sso/admin-sso.md

 To learn more about the end user experience, see [Logging in to an SSO team](/docs/administration/sso/user-sso/).

-If your team is on a Postman Enterprise plan, check out the [SCIM provisioning overview](/docs/administration/scim-provisioning/scim-provisioning-overview/).
+If your team is on a Postman Enterprise plan, check out [SCIM provisioning](/docs/administration/scim-provisioning/scim-provisioning-overview/).